hapax/hapax.github.io/assets/mom-op.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Momentum and Schrödinger's equation"
+title:  "Momentum and energy on the cheap"
 categories: [Maths, Physics, Hacks]
 date:  2021-04-17
 ---

-**April 17, 2021.** *A quick post explaining how matter waves lead to (a) the identification of momentum operator with derivatives, and (b) the Schrödinger equation.*
+**April 17, 2021.** *A quick post explaining how matter waves lead to natural definitions of momentum and energy operators, and hence the Schrödinger equation.*

 #### Light and matter